 According to Hernandez, there is simply no need for tea producers to use plastic in their packaging because they have so many other options.
 The study also found that far fewer particles were released when the tea bag was steeped at room temperature for five minutes.

 Before you try to learn how you can recycle your tea bags, you must first discover the dangers of microplastics.

 According to Wikipedia, microplastics are very small pieces of plastic that pollute the environment.
 Microplastics are not a specific kind of plastic, but rather any type of plastic fragment that is less than 5 mm in length according to the U.S. National Oceanic And Atmospheric Administration (NOAA).
 They enter natural ecosystems from a variety of sources, including cosmetics, clothing and industrial processes.

 See our blog on the latest tech in the waste and recycling industry in Australia.

 Two classifications of microplastics currently exist.
 Primary microplastics are any plastic fragments or particles that are already 5.0 mm in size or less before entering the environment.

-Additionally, plastics degrade slowly, often over hundreds if not thousands of years.
-This increases the probability of microplastics being ingested and incorporated into, and accumulated in, the bodies and tissues of many organisms.
+Meanwhile, secondary microplastics are created from the degradation of larger plastic products once they enter the environment through natural weathering processes.
+Plastics degrade slowly, often over hundreds if not thousands of years.
+This increases the probability of microplastics ingestion and incorporation and accumulation in the bodies and tissues of many organisms.

-Microplastics, defined as small (less than 5 mm in length) pieces of any kind of plastic debris, have been found in rivers, lakes, drinking water supplies, and in bottled water.
+Microplastics, defined as small (less than 5 mm in length) pieces of any kind of plastic debris, have been found in rivers, lakes, drinking water supplies and bottled water.